-A set of demographic assumptions that are consistent with those used for the most recent Fund valuation, which was carried out as at 31 March 2019.
-These assumptions have been updated from those adopted at the last accounting date.
+A set of demographic assumptions that are consistent with those used for the most recent fund valuation, which was carried out as at 31 March 2019, except for the CMI projection model.
 The post retirement mortality tables have been constructed based on Club Vita analysis.
-These base tables are then projected using the CMI 2018 Model, allowing for a long-term rate of improvement of 1.25% p.a., smoothing parameter of 7.0 and an initial addition to improvements of 0.5% p.a.
+These base tables are then projected using the CMI_2020 Model, allowing for a long-term rate of improvement of 1.25% p.a., smoothing parameter of 7.0, an initial addition parameter of 0.5% p.a. and a 2020 weighting of 25%.